 About me

-Kat is an organisational psychologist, author, and leadership partner who has spent her career asking one big question: what makes work good for us?
+Kat is an organisational psychologist, author, and leadership partner at ByMany who has spent her career asking one big question: what makes work good for us?

 She has worked with leaders across industries - from mining sites in the Andes, to universities in Saudi Arabia, to hospital wards in Melbourne and boardrooms in Sydney - helping them design work that protects people, fuels wellbeing, and unlocks performance.
 Her clients include some of the world’s largest companies, public institutions, and health systems, and her research has been cited internationally.